basdds/basdds.github.io/_posts/2020-01-23-New-Netdata-documentation.md

 ![image](/assets/images/netdata.png)

-Netdata is really lightweight and can give you a instant vieuw on how your vps / server is performing.
+Netdata is really lightweight and can give you a instant view on how your vps / server is performing.
 I totally recommend it!

 [Netdata blog: Introducing Netdata’s step-by-step tutorial](https://blog.netdata.cloud/posts/step-by-step-tutorial/){:target="_blank"}